deedeeh/mars_rover_kata/README.md

 4. Directions might be given in lowercase or invalid direction.

+5. If there is more than 1 rover on the plateau a collision might happen whether it is a starting point, in the middle of moving instructions or at the end after completing the instructions.

 ***

 ## Approaches

 Two classes and an index that manages functionality is the design approach I decided to adopt and the reason is separation of concerns.
-The main `moveRoverOnMars` function was getting really messy and huge so it was time to refactor by breaking down my functionalities into separate functions and think of better ways to implement functionality.
+The main `moveRoverOnMars` function was getting really messy and huge so it was time to refactor by breaking down my functionalities into separate functions and think of better ways to maintain the program.

 ***